justin-reid/devsync/README.md

 ## Usage
 There is a dev_sync command that will push your current project directory (as specified by the "source" path in the settings file) to the specified destination.
-This is only required once per project, after that, the  individual files will transfered be on save.
+You can Run this by mapping a key-stroke (described below) or by right-clicking on a file and selecting 'Project Sync: Perform Full Project Sync'.
+This is only required once per project, after that the individual files will transfered be on save.

 ## Key Mapping
 There is only one command that is called via key-stroke, the dev_sync command.